iridium-browser/iridium-browser-ubuntu/tools/gn/docs/reference.md

       If --overrides-only is specified, only the names and current values of arguments that have been overridden (i.e. non-default arguments) will be printed.
 Overrides come from the <out_dir>/args.gn file and //.gn

+      If --json is specified, the output will be emitted in json format.
+      JSON schema for output:
+      [
+        {
+          "name": variable_name,
+          "current": {
+            "value": overridden_value,
+            "file": file_name,
+            "line": line_no
+          },
+          "default": {
+            "value": default_value,
+            "file": file_name,
+            "line": line_no
+          },
+          "comment": comment_string
+        },
+        ...
+      ]
 ```

 #### **Examples**